‘The season is over’: Greece prays for tourism as islanders sift through the ashes

 But Rhodes deputy mayor Konstantinos Taraslias was sanguine about the impact on those in areas not hit directly by the fires and cancellations.

 “The loss is in this area,” he said, circling the evacuated region on a map on his office desk.
-“Everything else is okay.”
+“Everything else is OK.”
 Other areas will only see a knock-on effect if “the tourists don’t book to come to Rhodes because they think it is a disaster [zone]”, he said, adding: “Of course that would be a catastrophe for the economy.”

 Pointing to the fact that just 10,000 of Rhodes’ 220,000 hotel beds are in the affected area, he insisted that some damaged hotels will reopen in just one or two weeks’ time, with hopes to extend this year’s tourist season until November.
 “We will lose seven days.
 Seven days is no problem,” he said.